 Today’s the big day, Super Bowl XLV11.
 To be honest, I didn’t even know who was playing in the Super Bowl until my friends 12 year old son asked me if I was rooting for the Raven’s or 49ers.
 If you ask me, the best part about Super bowl Sunday is the food.
 Hot Sandwiches, Pizza, BBQ, Chips and Cheese, Chocolate……yummy!!!
 Don’t mind me, I’ll just be in the kitchen all night.
 [Read more...]

 Everyone enjoys a yummy cupcake, especially around Valentine’s Day!
 Nothing beats a tasty Valentine’s cupcake covered in rich frosting.
 Luckily, you don’t need to spend hours in the kitchen or your weekly paycheck to whip up these sweet treats.
 Take a minute to peek at this Valentine’s recipe for whipping up your own Strawberry and Chocolate Sweetheart Valentine’s Cupcakes at home.

-Jamie here, whether you’re throwing a little family New Years Eve party or a bigger gathering – you’ll always need to have some “Kid-friendly” finger foods on hand – here are my two favorite recipes for quick and easy party food that my kids love to eat (and me too!)
+Jamie here, whether you’re throwing a little family New Years Eve party or a bigger gathering – you’ll always need to have some “Kid-friendly” finger foods on hand – here are my two favorite recipes for quick and easy party food that my kids love to eat (and I’ll admit, I love these too!)